-The national unemployment rate shot from record lows to an all-time high this April when jobless claims topped 23 million.
+The national unemployment rate shot from record lows to an all-time high in April 2020 when jobless claims topped 23 million.
 And those workers fortunate enough to hang onto their job began relying on their benefits more than ever before.

 Unemployment rates dropped all through 2021.
 However, many continue to watch their paychecks decrease as inflation raises the prices for common food staples, housing and other essentials.
 Even as the economy rebounds, recovery has been uneven.
 Parents and caregivers have been hit particularly hard as many medical offices, schools and other services have cut back or completely closed in an effort to prevent further spread of the virus.
 Hospitality brands and restaurants in particular struggle to attract the employees they need to reopen.

 So how does that impact employee benefits?